ben-zen/auto_greenhouse/notes.md

 Maintaining a garden in a small apartment is hard; there's hardly any space for plants--let alone the inevitable mess that comes from dealing with soil, you're limited to container-friendly plants, and no matter how excellent your apartment's positioning is (southern exposure being best, but sometimes you don't want your blinds open), light is always a problem.
 So what's someone with a desire to grow their fresh herbs or other plants to do?
 Optimize!

+Note that this is not yet touching on hydroponics.
+That's a whole different set of interesting questions to ask at some later point.

 ## Prior art

 Of course, this is not a new problem.
 There's in-market solutions for growing herbs under full-spectrum lights; [AeroGarden](https://www.aerogarden.com/indoor-garden-comparison-chart) is a big name in that.
 So what can some hackers at home do that a commercial venture can't?
 Mostly, learn more about what your garden is doing, when, and own the resulting data.
+Plus, if you don't care about looks, you can be way more efficient with your lights and pick just the spectra the plants need.

 ## Variables in gardening